Navigate to Password Protect WordPress >> General tab from your admin dashboard and configure some common setting options.

 Session cookies

-Please note that this feature will not work if users enable “Restore previous session” or “Continue where you left off” option in their browsers.
-These options might make the session cookie never expire.
+Limitation: Session cookies will not work if users enable the “Restore previous session” or “Continue where you left off” option in their browsers.
+These options can make the session cookies never expire.

 (3) Whitelisted Roles